Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 We have a option to place and prioritise science and technology.

-We have an obligation to recognise that in an era of geopolitical, technological and environmental disruption – science and technology will not be luxurious investments.
+We have an obligation to recognise that in an era of geopolitical, technological and environmental disruption – science and technology should not luxurious investments.

 When productiveness is declining, our analysis and innovation unlock industrial diversification and financial development.

-We have a must vastly mature our method to science and technology.
+We have a have to vastly mature our method to science and technology.

-We have an urgency to make the mandatory coverage and structural modifications and investments – even when they’re laborious.
-Especially when they’re laborious.
+We have an urgency to make the required coverage and structural modifications and investments – even when they’re onerous.
+Especially when they’re onerous.

-That is why a lot is driving on the outcomes of the Strategic Examination of Research and Development – often known as the SERD.
+That is why a lot is driving on the outcomes of the Strategic Examination of Research and Development – also called the SERD.

-And why a lot is driving on the Government’s willingness and braveness to implement its suggestions… offered they’re smart!
+And why a lot is driving on the Government’s willingness and braveness to implement its suggestions… supplied they’re smart!

-The Academy will measure the SERD’s success by measuring the way it stacks up in opposition to the next ideas.
+The Academy will measure the SERD’s success by measuring the way it stacks up towards the next ideas.

 These are the ideas that underpin a future R&D system – the automobile – that shapes Australia’s future in an more and more advanced and contested world.